AaronZhangL/che-docs/src/main/_docs/setup/setup-docker.md

 However, peculiarities of file systems and permissions may make it impossible to invoke Docker processes from inside a container.
 If this happens, the Che startup scripts will print an error about not being able to reach the Docker daemon with guidance on how to resolve the issue.

-An alternative solution is to run Docker daemon in TCP mode on the host and export `DOCKER_HOST` environment variable in the container.
+An alternative solution is to run Docker daemon in TCP mode on the host and export `{{site.data.env["DOCKER_HOST"]}}` environment variable in the container.
 You can tell the Docker daemon to listen on both Unix sockets and TCP.
 On the host running the Docker daemon:

 ```text
 # Set this environment variable and restart the Docker daemon